whyspia/whyspia-journal-and-docs/mission.md

 ---

-## create and nurture heart-aligning community spaces 🏯
+## nurture community spaces for reconnecting with life 🏯

 - Spaces where anyone can slow down, reconnect with what is alive for them, and do literally whatever they want – all with the presence of other people closeby.